Full-Hat/PTT/README.md

 Also can parse command "return", print what function will return, but can analyze only mathematical expressions (1+2*3/4^5....) by using back polish algorithm

 Program have integrated error analyzer (catch, save and then use delegates to do something with errors..)
-To do it use FixError(string mess) function
+To do something with errors use FixError(string mess) function

 To see error report call PrintErrorReport()